 When trustees emerged from an almost 60-minute closed session that focused solely on Meyer's compensation, they unanimously voted to make his Interim Adminstrator title and pay retroactive to May 10, 2011, the day after Andreasen was fired.

 "I'm happy to continue as interim village administrator and look forward to further reforms like our garbage contract," Meyer said after the decision was announced.

 Trustee Karen Albeck Karen was satisfied with the outcome.

 "I'm pleased that Ron Meyer is serving as Interim Administrator," she said.
 "He's doing a great job."

 "He deserves this recognition for the great job he's been doing since May 2011," she stated.

-Mount Pleasant is still trying to find a permanent administrator and is probably going to use an outside search firm to cast a wide net for candidates.
+Mount Pleasant is still trying to find a permanent administrator and is probably going.
 An initial search last fall brought in 43 resumes, but the village was unable to fill the position with any of those applicants.